LLMs Should Express Uncertainty Explicitly: Verbalized Confidence

 The same conversion holds across datasets, though its strength varies.
 The largest reductions occur on MuSiQue and HotpotQA, while Natural Questions remains the hardest case: strongly overconfident errors nearly disappear, but some mistakes remain in the moderate-confidence range.

 Appendix~\ref{app:verbalized_confidence_details} also shows that calibration increases confidence separation between correct and incorrect answers, rather than simply shifting all scores downward.
-Taken together, these results show that verbalized confidence becomes a calibrated global reliability signal by suppressing overconfident errors without materially rewriting the underlying reasoning process.
+Overall, these results show that verbalized confidence becomes a calibrated reliability signal by suppressing overconfident errors without materially rewriting the underlying reasoning process.